canonical/cloud-init/doc/rtd/tutorial/index.rst

 Further tutorials
 =================

-This section is recommended if you have some familiarity with cloud-init's key concepts already.
+This tutorial is recommended if you have some familiarity with cloud-init's key concepts already.
 It uses LXD containers to show more of cloud-init's capabilities.

 * :ref:`Part 1: quick deployment <tutorial_lxd>`

-  This section deploys a cloud-init user data script into a LXD container.
+  Here we deploy a cloud-init user data script into a LXD container.
 It can also be used as a quick-start guide.

 .. toctree::